 Improving Gun Laws

 Most people who criticize gun laws in America haven’t been through the process of buying a gun, so they don’t have first-hand experience, which puts them at a disadvantage.
 I can tell you from experience it is too easy to acquire a shotgun or a rifle in this country.
-While I don’t believe there should be any government at all, so long as there is one there should be more restrictive gun laws and some free training required to own any kind of gun in America, as well as a test for psychological wellbeing.
+While I don’t believe there should be any government at all, so long as there is more restrictive gun laws and some free training required to own any kind of gun in America could be helpful, as well as a test for psychological wellbeing.
+But like most gun reforms these could be used against POC, gays, trans folks, and others gun dealers and states discriminate against.
 It might also make sense to require individuals to inform gun dealers if they live with anyone before a purchase, and if they do they would have to give some information about their family.
 That way dysfunctional families with mentally unstable members may not be allowed access to guns.

 Anyone 18 or over can get either type of “long gun” (rifle or shotgun) as long as they pass a background check, which searches criminal records and records of hospitalization for mental disorders or psychosis.
 Therefore, most people don’t have trouble getting them.
 Handguns, however, are harder to get.
 You have to be 21 and pass a test in most states, which asks some psychological questions.
 It also tests your knowledge about firearms and safety, but it is fairly easy.
 I passed the test without studying for it.
 There is no training required.
 To carry a concealed weapon, you need a concealed carry weapons permit, which is much harder to get.